nyoungstudios/alphacam/README.md

 Abhishek Sharma<br>

 ## IMPORTANT
 This is not the original working repository.
 The original working repository was private, but I have copied the contents (execuding the authentication and api keys) so that anyone can take a look at my code.
 I wrote on all the code in the backend folder (except CalendarTrial.py).
-That code was for features 1 and 2 of the backend tech stack (further down this README).
+That code was for features 1 and 2 of the backend tech stack (further down this README).I made about half of the 93 total commits to the original repository.

 ## Demo